Economy of Second Life: Monetary policy

 For a historical perspective on Linden Lab monetary policy, two articles posted in 2007 and 2008 by the Ludwig von Mises Institute demonstrate how the Linden Dollar concept captured the imagination of economists and philosophers.
 While not an actual currency, the Linden Dollar's function within the Second Life virtual world allowed many thinkers to draw interesting parallels between the Linden Dollar token/the Second Life economy and real world currencies/economies.

 Any up-to-date information about Second Life's monetary policy can be found within Second Life's Terms of Service.

 Acts of Linden

 Linden Lab, as the actual owner of all the software and server-side hardware that makes up Second Life, has the ultimate authority to change all aspects of the world, from the economy to the physics to the terms-of-service.

 Changes made or proposed by Linden Lab are thus far-reaching and can lead to unexpected results.
-Some changes have had the effect of creating new markets, but also have on occasion destroyed or removed the value of existing ones, or inadvertently given a market leader at a particular time unique advantages that entrench them as a market leader in the future.
+Some changes have created new markets, but also have on occasion destroyed or removed the value of existing ones, or inadvertently given a market leader at a particular time unique advantages that entrench them as a market leader in the future.
 Some say that unless this power is very tightly controlled and transparent, the Linden economy is unlikely to attract very large investment.